 If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will expand by 13 percent by 2028.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.

-There are several reasons why these jobs are increasing so fast.
-One is homeowners tapping into government incentives to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-In conclusion, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction homes.
+There are a few reasons why these positions are expanding so fast.
+One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot home market and a property shortage that’s driven a boost in new construction houses.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling equipment.
+An HVAC technician is an individual who services, installs and maintains heating and cooling equipment.
 Most work with both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners